How to Do Due Diligence in Cryptocurrency Investments

 • Circulating Supply: How many tokens will be in circulation initially and over time?
 This affects market dynamics; a low initial supply can lead to higher demand and price increases.

 • Initial Market Cap: What is the initial market cap at launch?
-This shows the project's valuation at start.
+This shows the project's valuation at the start.
 Compare this with similar projects to see if it’s overvalued.

 • Fully Diluted Valuation (FDV): What is the project’s total value if all tokens were in circulation?
 This helps judge long-term value and possible market cap.
-An FDV that is too high compared to current market cap can show inflationary pressure.
+An FDV that is too high compared to the current market cap can show inflationary pressure.

 5. Market Potential and Competition